Advocating for ways of getting to and around the Tavistock area that are better for people and planet than dependence on

 Local travel as it could be?

-Our group meetings over the past few months have shared views on how easy it is to use sustainable transport around the Tavistock area and to nearby towns – and ideas for how it could be better and more inclusive in future.
+Our group meetings share views on how easy it is to use sustainable transport around the Tavistock area and to nearby towns – and ideas for how it could be better and more inclusive in future.
 Frequent, well-connected public transport in all directions; easy to walk, use a wheelchair or cycle to reach facilities; leading rather than lagging in the shift to low emission vehicles for both personal and business travel?
 What changes would you make?

 Join us at our next Travel Action Group meeting:

 We’re keen to involve individuals, groups and businesses who want to shape this vision for mobility, influence decisions and encourage people to change travel habits.
-Whether your concern is potholed pavements or diesel fumes, cycle safety or missing bus routes, get in touch on firstname.lastname@example.org.
+Whether your concern is potholed pavements or diesel fumes, cycle safety or bus routes, get in touch on email@example.com.

 Influencing decision makers

 One of the things we can do, individually or together, is respond to official consultations which affect sustainable travel.
-A key one is the Devon Climate Emergency call for evidence, which we’ve responded to (see below).
 We list selected ones here.
 Further suggestions welcome.
 Our responses to past consultations can be found here.